vmuthal/Javascript/Vue/README.md

 This chapter covers following topics:
 * Javascript less styling

 One more benefit of templating is that you have to write less javascript to do various operations.
-You might have not have obeserved but in previous chapter we have moved the logic part of the javascript in template.
+You might not have obeserved but in previous chapter we have moved the logic part of the javascript in template.
 Resulting in a clear understanding on what is happening on the UI.
 Same can be done for the conditional css.

 Please [Checkout Styling guide](https://vuejs.org/guide/class-and-style.html) to understand the different ways which can be used to style.